Reading Time: 7 mins

 Take Home Message

 Goji berry is a superfood with anti-aging, immune system-stimulating, antioxidant, antidiabetic, anticancer, and cell-protecting properties.
 The regular consumption of about 300 mg of goji berries in liquid form supports the body’s natural healing abilities, targets low energy levels and fatigue, and supports heart health, among several additional benefits²’¹⁶.
 As a number of issues such as acne and heart problems related to diabetes are more prominent in women⁷‘¹⁷, goji berry consumption is especially beneficial toward improving women’s health.
 Due to its powerful activity, goji berry is becoming more and more popular among consumers.
+Goji berry is found in our Premium Super Green powder.

 - Roberts JE, Dennison J. The Photobiology of Lutein and Zeaxanthin in the Eye.
 J Ophthalmol.
 2015;2015:687173.